KevinLiao159/TalkingData/README.md

 __We have to understand the game before wasting time.__

 In this compeition, the data set is huge but we only have six features.
-This means that 1). we need a lot of time in feature engineering 2). feature engineering and model validation cycle would take long time (because data is huge).
+This means that 1). we need to spend a lot of time in feature engineering 2). feature engineering and model validation cycle would take long time (because data is huge).
 Unless we have a good team, time resource allocation is crucial in this particular competition.
 A suggested time table will be like following [6th place solution](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/discussion/56283):

 * 80% feature engineering
 * 10% making local validation as fast as possible
 * 5% hyper parameter tuning
 * 5% ensembling

-__Establishing a high speed research cycle is the key to win.__
+__Establishing a high speed research cycle is the key to win__

 This competition is about training model in past historical data and predicting future fraudulant clicks (which is a big-time imbalanced classification).
-For future classification problem, using tradititonal five-fold cross-validation may not be a good strategy (or you have to be really careful about the timing and future information leakage).
+For imbalanced future classification problem, using tradititonal five-fold cross-validation may not be a good strategy (or you have to be really careful about sampling ratio, the timing and future information leakage).

-1. Basic: a good practice research framework for this kind would be like following [6th place solution](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/discussion/56283):
+1. Basic strategy: a good practice research framework for this kind would be like following [6th place solution](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/discussion/56283):

     * Understanding that training data starts from day 7 and ends at day 9.
 Testing data is day 10, in hours of 4, 5, 9, 10, 13, 14.